-If you receive an offer with a lower salary than you were expecting, you should send an email to your hiring manager and say the following:
+Or if you receive an offer with a lower salary than you were expecting.
+You should send the email to your hiring manager and say the following:

-If you have multiple job offers and you would like to use this as a tactic for salary negotiation (a method that is not advised by a career coach or other career professionals), you should say the following:
+Or if you have multiple job offers.
+And you would like to use this as a tactic for salary negotiation.
+A method that is not advised by a career coach or other career professionals.
+You should say the following:

-Using a competing offer for another better offer is not recommended since your hiring manager is not going to appreciate that as much.
-It feels aggressive.
-It is better to leave the other offer off the table and simply ask for more compensation.
+Using a competing offer for another better offer is not recommended since your hiring manager will not appreciate that as much.
+It doesn't feel very nice.
+It is better to leave the other offer off the table and ask for more compensation.
 Then choose which offer you prefer the most.

 - Always make the initial offer.
-Providing either a range of salary or the exact salary that you want is going to be easier for the employer to respond.
+Providing either a range of salary or the exact salary you want will be easier for the employer to respond.

 - Always mention your salary expectations early in the interview process so the negotiations are easier.
 This makes for a longer history of your expectations being set from the beginning of the discussion.

-- Keep your salary negotiations simple, just ask for more money.
+- Keep your salary negotiations simple; ask for more money.
 Don’t complicate it by mentioning your skills or by describing too much of your reasoning for your ask.